reneses/tela/tela-server/docs/DEPLOYMENT.md

 Tela can be configured in the following ways (from higher to lower priority):

-1. Programmatically
+1. Programmatically.
-2. Setting the properties as system environmental variables
+2. Setting the properties as system environmental variables.
-3. Setting the properties in the `tela.properties` file
+3. Setting the properties in the `tela.properties` file.
-4. If it is not present neither, it uses the default option
+4. If it is not present neither, it uses the default option.

 If any configuration is present, Tela will use the default value.

 ### Programmatically Configuration

-The `Assembler.build()` method also admits a `Configuration` instance, which can be use in order to set properties programmatically.
+The `Assembler.build()` method also admits a `Configuration` instance, which can be used to set properties programmatically.
 For example:

 ```java
 import io.reneses.tela.Assembler;